FamilySearch/gedcomx-php/README.md

 ## Installation Steps

-Gedcomx-php uses [composer](https://getcomposer.org) to manage dependencies.
+The gedcomx-php SDK uses [composer](https://getcomposer.org) to manage dependencies.
 These instructions assume that you have installed [Composer globally](https://getcomposer.org/doc/00-intro.md#globally).

 1. To activate Composer, run the following command from the root of your project: